AyoubFrihaoui/Graph-Neural-Networks-GNNs---Molecular-Property-Prediction/readme.md

 ## Findings

-*   **GraphTransformer Outperforms Others:** The GraphTransformer Network achieved the lowest test Mean Squared Error (MSE) loss for dipole moment prediction, demonstrating superior performance compared to GCN, GIN, and GAT in this experiment.
+*   **GraphTransformer Outperforms Others:** The GraphTransformer Network achieved the lowest test Mean Squared Error (MSE) loss for dipole moment prediction, demonstrating the **importance of edge attributes as features** for superior performance compared to GCN, GIN, and GAT in this experiment.
 *   **Attention Mechanisms are Beneficial:** GAT also showed strong performance, highlighting the effectiveness of attention mechanisms in capturing relevant molecular features for property prediction.
 *   **GIN Instability:** The GIN model exhibited training instability and poorer generalization performance compared to other architectures, suggesting it might not be as well-suited for this specific task or require further hyperparameter tuning.
 *   **Computational Trade-off:**  More complex, attention-based models (GAT and GraphTransformer) generally required longer training times than simpler models (GCN, GIN), indicating a trade-off between model complexity/performance and computational cost.